 After a great breakfast, we took the subway to Olympia Einkaufszentrum.
 From there we took a nice walk through Olympia Park, where Werner told me all about its history, from cool stuff he experienced there himself to the terror attacks.
 I could not have wished for a greater Guide to Munich

 From Olympia Park, we made our way into the inner city of Munich.
 We stopped by Werner’s old University, the one where the Non-violent resistance group White Rose (Die Weisse Rose) had spread their pamphlets.
-There’s even a small exhibition about the group in the University now.
+There’s even a small exhibition about the group at the University now.
 It’s really worth a visit!
 After that, we strolled down the Ludwigstrasse, into the inner city.

 Munich is famous for its Bräuhäuser (breweries), so of course, we had to visit one or two.
-As it was mid-day and we had some time to kill before we’d meet up with some people from the Munich Street Collective, we decided to go for a bite to eat.
+As it was midday and we had some time to kill before we would meet up with some people from the Munich Street Collective, we decided to go for a bite to eat.
 Of course, Werner, as the great guide he is, also had a good idea of where to eat.
 We went to the Schneider Bräuhaus, which is the oldest brewery in Bavaria.
 We had a delicious meal there, and an even more delicious beer, a Schneider Weisse Aventinus.

 Munich Street Collective